Important: The functionality described on this page is only available to customers who have Vault AI enabled on their Vault.

 Note: Ensure that the Description of the agent tool and Input parameters are clear and concise, as your LLM uses this information to understand the purpose of and how to execute the agent tool.
 If the Description is easy to understand, your LLM can invoke the agent tool without explicit direction in the agent action instructions.

-How to Configure an Agent Tool
+How to Configure a VQL Query Agent Tool

-To configure an agent tool:
+To configure a VQL Query agent tool:

 - Navigate to Admin > Configuration > Tools.